hyssostech/sketch-thru-plan-sdk-js/samples/iframe/README.md

 https://hyssostech.github.io/stp-docs/live/index.html

-Full html for that page for convenience:
+The `iframe` in that page points to an installed version of the STP sample app.
+Follow the [link](../gmaps) for details on capabilities, implementation and parameters.

 ```html
 <!DOCTYPE html>